Review

 \[\del \cdot \star ( \del \wedge \mathbf a ) = 0 .\]

 In the language of differential forms, both of these rules can be expressed as back-to-back applications of the exterior derivative, which is a generalization of our “differential wedge product” (\(\vecpartial \wedge \text{_}\) or \(\del \wedge \text{_}\)).
-The principle that the double exterior derivative vanishes is called the Poincaré lemma—again, we’re reaching the limits of our mathematical toolkit, but the basic geometric idea here is that “the boundary of a boundary is zero” (as John Wheeler famously put it).
-Another manifestation of the Poincaré lemma is the curl-lessness of the gradient, which can also be expressed with the Hodge dual and the wedge product:
+The principle that the double exterior derivative vanishes is central to that branch of math.
+The details are of course beyond our scope, but the basic geometric idea here is that “the boundary of a boundary is zero” (as John Wheeler famously put it).
+Another manifestation of the principle is the curl-lessness of the gradient, which can also be expressed with the Hodge dual and the wedge product:

 \[\star ( \del \wedge ( \del f ) ) = \mathbf 0 .\]